-• • • • er and Housing Resource Navigation Program Eligibility Criteria Medicaid Status N/A Age Range Adults 18 years of age or older Authorization Needed No Additional Criteria In order to be eligible for this program, individuals must meet the following criteria; • Homeless; and Connected to a program that supports diversion or deferment from criminal prosecution to behavioral health treatment or discharging from crisis stabilization into homelessness.
-High Support Shelt Requirements er and Housing Resource Navigation Program Reporting Monthly Reports High Support Shelter and Housing Resource Navigation Monthly Log High Support Shelter and Housing Resource Navigation monthly spending report, in the agency format approved by BHRD.
+High Support Shelter and Housing Resource Navigation Program Eligibility Criteria Medicaid Status N/A Age Range Adults 18 years of age or older Authorization Needed No Additional Criteria Homeless and connected to a program that supports diversion or deferment from criminal prosecution to behavioral health treatment or discharging from crisis stabilization into homelessness.
+High Support Shelter High Support Shelter & Housing Resource Navigation Program Reporting Requirements Monthly Reports High Support Shelter and Housing Resource Navigation Monthly Log High Support Shelter and Housing Resource Navigation monthly spending report, in the agency format approved by BHRD.
 Quarterly Reports High Support Shelter and Housing Resource Navigation Quarterly Report The report for January through March is due by April 15 The report for April through June is due by July 15 The report for July through September is due by October 15 The report for October through December is due by January 15